nathancoleman/fall2014/comp4300/project2/README.md

 ### Run
 After running $ make:
-- gprSim
 - From this directory, $ bin/gprSim palindrome.s
 	Where bin/gprSim is the location and object file of the gprSim.cpp and "palindrome.s" is the filename input.

 ### result.txt
 The output file called result.txt will be located in the current directory.